violacaroline/converter-web-app-js/README.md

 ### UC1 User returns to home page

-Precondition: User is located on either of the unit-pages
+Precondition: User is located on either of the unit-pages (wind, temperature, distance, weight, volume)

-Postcondition: User is returned to home page.
+Postcondition: User is returned to "home" page (with "The Wizard" and a brief introduction to the application).

 1. User presses "The Wizard" header in navigation bar
 2. User is returned to home page where The Wizard and a brief application introduction is displayed.